 First, a little background.

-In 2015, 196 countries signed into an agreement to commit to a single, comprehensive plan.
-This plan aims to keep global temperatures from rising beyond 2oC, or more ideally 1.5oC.
+In 2015, 196 countries signed an agreement to commit to a comprehensive plan.
+This plan aims to keep global temperatures from rising beyond 2oC, or more ideally, 1.5oC.
 The rise above this threshold will mean catastrophic effects and permanent climatic disturbances.
 The agreement aims to strengthen the international response against climate change.

 The agreement doesn’t dictate how each country can achieve this.
-But, it does provide a roadmap of how to cut emissions and how to increase those cuts over time.
-Each country specifies how much emissions it pledges to cut.
-Then develops a plan of action on how it intends to achieve it.
+But it does provide a roadmap for cutting emissions and increasing those cuts over time.
+Each country specifies how much emissions it pledges to cut and then develops a plan of action for achieving it.

-The IPCC mentioned in a recent report that it is still possible to lessen warming by as low as 1.5oC.
-But, maintaining it at this level will need unprecedented measures.
+In a recent report, the IPCC mentioned that it is still possible to lessen warming by as low as 1.5oC.
+However, maintaining it at this level will require unprecedented measures.

 This includes lowering the total emissions of toxic gas into the air by 45% from 2010 levels.
 In 2010, CO2 composed 65% of the Earth’s atmosphere.
 We also need to aim for zero emissions by the year 2050.

-These efforts from governments shouldn’t be a movement composed of them alone.
+Government efforts shouldn’t be a movement composed of them alone.
 It should be a global effort geared toward global well-being.
-Businesses can do massive steps to contribute to climate action.
+Businesses can take massive steps to contribute to climate action.

 Measure Your Carbon Footprint

 You need to start somewhere.
-The most ideal place to start is to know how much greenhouse gases your business is emitting per year.
+The ideal place to start is to know how much greenhouse gas your business emits annually.
 Conducting a carbon accounting audit will allow you to create an appropriate plan.
-Use a third party’s help in creating this plan to decrease footprint from existing levels.
+Use a third party’s help in creating this plan to decrease the footprint from existing levels.

 Develop a Climate Action Plan

-Once your annual data is set, it’s time to develop an action plan.
-Dissect your processes and business activities in a systematic way.
-Identify which of your business activities emit greenhouse gas.
+Once your annual data is set, developing an action plan is time.
+Dissect your processes and business activities systematically.
+Identify which of your business activities emit greenhouse gases.
 Make appropriate and sustainable changes to them.
 The most common areas you should look into are the ones below.

 Set Targets and Goals